Skip advert

 Read full reviewWatch video

 The Honda Jazz impressed us with its smooth driving characteristics and technology.
 It now gets Android Auto and Apple Carplay smartphone connectivity as standard, and if you go for the SR model you’ll get to enjoy them on a nine-inch touchscreen.
 The small car from Honda has had a loyal customer following for decades, thanks to its versatile cabin and low running costs.
-The hybrid reduces fuel consumption to 61.4mpg and the entry models cost around £21,000.
+The clever e:HEV hybrid system reduces fuel consumption to 61.4mpg, but the Jazz is no longer the cheapest car in its class – a starting price of nearly £27,000 is considerably more than the MG3 and Renault Clio .

 Boot space isn’t class-leading, although the raised position for driver and passengers makes it easier to get in and out.
 We would stick with the standard wheels, as the larger optional alloy wheels make the ride less comfortable.
 At low speeds the Jazz feels similar to driving an electric car, but you’ll have the ability to refill the petrol tank in minutes, meaning fewer compromises.